 If anyone is going to be picky about the performance of their workout gear, it's ballerinas.
 So we decided to do some research to find out professional ballet dancers' current favorite activewear pieces.
 Want to see the leggings, sports bras, sneakers, and more that ballerinas like Misty Copeland and Isabella Boylston swear by?
 Just keep scrolling.

-Earlier this fall, Lululemon teamed up with principal dancer Francesca Hayward of the Royal Ballet in London to create a collection of "studio-to-street" activewear, and this ultra-soft, breathable jumpsuit is one of the key pieces.
+In fall 2018, Lululemon teamed up with principal dancer Francesca Hayward of the Royal Ballet in London to create a collection of "studio-to-street" activewear, and one of the key pieces was an ultra-soft, breathable jumpsuit is one of the key pieces.
 "The feel, it's amazing against my skin," Hayward told Elle UK.
 "And I love the colors, too.
 That was my problem with dancewear before. … They were pink and flowery, and so stereotypical.
 I just think let's move forward and not be so old-fashioned.
 I don't need to be a pink ballerina."

 Gregson-Williams calls these trainers her favorite sneakers to date because not only are they streamlined and stylish, but they're also ultra-lightweight and bendy.
 "Having been used to wearing a thin ballet slipper for most of my life, I like being able to have good flexibility through the foot," she says, "and these shoes give that to me."